clarkcb/xsearch/README.md

 recursive file search utility that I wrote for programming practice but also because I needed a file search utility that did something slightly different from what I was able to get with other tools or combinations of tools.
-Specifically, I needed something that would show me multiline search results if a line matched a regular expression, but only if another regex was or wasn't a match in a certain number of lines before or after the matching line.
+Specifically, I needed something that would show me multi-line search results if a line matched a regular expression, but only if another regex was or wasn't a match in a certain number of lines before or after the matching line.

-A number of years after I wrote the initial Python version, I got the idea that I could rewrite the tool in other languages that I wanted to learn or practice.
-At the time I had worked as a java developer and was working as a C# developer, but was also getting interested in other languages/platforms, such as Clojure, node.js, F#.
+A number of years after I wrote the initial Python version, I got the idea to rewrite the tool in other languages that I wanted to learn or practice.
+At the time I had worked as a Java developer and was working as a C# developer, but was also getting interested in other languages/platforms, such as Clojure, Node.js, and F#.
 I wrote basic versions of the tool in those, and then also decided to try writing versions in Java and Ruby.
-At this point I have also done versions in Go, Haskell and PHP, and have been working to bring everything up to more or less the same level of functionality.
+At this point I have also written versions in Go, Haskell, PHP and Perl, and have been working to bring everything up to more or less the same level of functionality.

 Thoughts So Far